supdaniel1/SOL/README.md

 A modern starter based on Astro.js, Tailwind, daisyUI, and [Netlify Core Primitives](https://docs.netlify.com/core/overview/#develop) (Edge Functions, Image CDN, Blob Store).

+This repository demonstrates a simple landing page at `/` and an order form at `/order`.

 ## Astro Commands

 All commands are run from the root of the project, from a terminal: